Services & Information

 Visit the library and become a sleuth to find it's hidden geocache!

 The library is also a Pokémon Go stop, also known as a Pokéstop!

 Download the Pokémon Go application on your phone to locate and capture virtual Pokémon.
 Visit the library to get rewards!

-Join us for preschool story time every Monday from 10-11am, where we listen to stories, sing songs, participate in finger plays, and work on a craft.
+Join us for toddler story time every Monday from 10-11am, where we listen to stories, sing songs, and participate in lots of movement.
 Shakers, bells, bubbles, and puppets may also make an appearance!

-Many story time participants play with LEGOs, blocks, and other toys we have in the children's room after story time.
+Many story time participants play with LEGOs, blocks, and other toys we have in the youth room after story time.

 Check out the website "Get Ready to Read!" for some excellent early literacy resources!
 Find the link here: http://getreadytoread.org/.

-February Patron Appreciation Week: In cooperation with local libraries (Salmon Falls Library, Berry Memorial Library and Waterboro Public Library), a sweet treat is provided all week.
-Materials are provided to create Valentine cards.
+February Patron Appreciation Week: In cooperation with local libraries (Salmon Falls Library, West Buxton Public Library and Waterboro Public Library), sweet treats and Valentines crafts are provided during the week leading up to Valentine's Day.

 Funds for the summer reading program are graciously provided by the Narragansett Number One Foundation.
 This nonprofit corporation donates to other nonprofit 501(c)(3) public organizations in Buxton and the surrounding areas.
 For more information, visit http://www.nnof.org/.